What Does it Take to Be a Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist?

 The states with the most job growth for Vision Therapist or Specialist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Kansas, Rhode Island, or Minnesota.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Vision Therapist or Specialist
+Salary for a Vision Therapist or Specialist

 Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists who work in California, New Jersey, or Nevada, make the highest salaries.